lebinh/nginx-conf/README.md

 }
 ```

-It provides the following status for the whole Nginx server in a plain text(!) format:
+It provides the following status for the whole Nginx server in plain text(!) format:
 - Client connections: accepted, handled, active (includes reading, writing and waiting).
 - Total number of client requests.